acquia/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+## 1.14 to 2.0.0
+Once you have followed the instructions contained in 1.14 to update to 2.0.0, there are no further manual update steps.

+## 1.13 to 1.14
+There are no manual update steps for this version.
+However, Lightning 1.14 contains a script which will modify your root project's composer.json file in order to switch your project to the official Drupal.org Packagist and up date you to Lightning 2.0.0.

+If you use the tarball to manage your codebase, you can update directly to the 2.x branch with no manual update steps.

 ## 1.12 to 1.13
 There are no manual update steps for this version.